Why mercenaries? | Locating mercenaries | Hiring mercenaries | Loyalty and morale | Using the mercenaries' tables |

 has found the type of mercenary he desired

-from trying to find another type of mercenary as well, as long as the limit on the
+from trying to find another type of mercenary as well, as long as the

 number of location attempts per month is